apwbdapwbd/beginner_tutorial/readme.md

 branch:Week10_HW

-This is a small ROS project that shows a node publishing message to a topic and a node subscribing message from that topic.
+This is a ROS package that shows a node publishing message to a topic and a node subscribing message from that topic.
 In addition, the a service was added to the publisher node to change the published message.

-## Installation
+## Installation of package

-In your catkin workspace directory (or create a new one), checkout the repo (and submodules)
+In your catkin workspace directory (or create a new one)
 ```
 git clone --recursive https://github.com/michael081906/beginner_tutorial.git
+cd ./beginner_tutorial
 git checkout Week10_HW
 ```

-## Build
+## Build the package

 At catkin workspace
 ```
+cd ~/catkin_ws
 catkin_make
 ```
-which build the project

 ## Run